 Operationalize customer feedback for visibility and accountability across the organization

-A unified vision for your program will help team members rally around the purpose of the work required and champion the importance of changes needed to make the vision a reality.
+A unified vision for your program will help cross-functional team members rally around the purpose of the work required and champion the importance of changes needed to make the vision a reality.

 Step 3: Define Roles and Responsibilities

 Once you’ve established your vision for the program and outlined specific goals to enable that vision, you’ll be primed to outline roles and responsibilities for each team member.

 Lauren: Lots of conversations with teams, pointing at the expertise through that.

 Talk to tons of SaaS companies every day – in these conversations, almost every company is tag-teaming this in a different way.
 Not a clearly defined process, some have a VOC role that quarterbacks the effort.
 But at most companies, joint collaboration.

 One of the best models to ensure ownership and accountability is the RACI matrix, which outlines who is Responsible, Accountable, Consulted, or Informed for each line item.
 The benefit of using the RACI model when launching new programs or initiatives is that it clearly defines the roles each employee plays in ensuring long-term growth for your program and your customers.

 Sounds simple, I know.
 But setting expectations upfront for how the cross-functional team will work together is essential.
 If you’ve ever been a part of a cross-functional project before, you probably know what it’s like to have no real sense of how you should be collaborating or communicating on an ongoing basis, or even who to go to for what.